rogerfischer/RepData_PeerAssessment1/PA1_template.md

 - steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)

-- date: The date on which the measurement was taken in YYYY-MM-DD format
+- date: The date on which the measurement was taken in YYYY-MM-DD format.
+  There are 61 days.

-- interval: Identifier for the 5-minute interval in which measurement was taken
+- interval: Identifier for the 5-minute interval in which measurement was taken.
+There are 288 intervals.

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.